foo-dogsquared/freebies-hunt-api/src/list.md

 - [Godot Engine](https://godotengine.org/) | **(I recommend this very much especially with their free asset store.)** A free and open source cross-platform 2D and 3D game engine.
 You can visit the source code repo [right here](https://github.com/godotengine/godot).
 - [Make Human](http://www.makehumancommunity.org/) | A professional-grade free and open source software for creating 3D human (and humanoid) models.
 - [Open Game Art](https://opengameart.org/) | A website that offers free stock resources/assets for your game development process.
+- [Red Blob Games](https://www.redblobgames.com/) | A blog from a game developer on game development.
+His posts usually include visual and interactive examples to aid his explanation which is really a nice way to discuss game dev concepts.

 ## Research
 ### Listed are the hubs for getting academic resources like research papers, various references, facilitating studying with groups and collections of data used for the study. | study | #8fb8de